fsharp/fsharp.org/guides/apps-and-games/index.md

 * [Fable](http://fable.io) - Use F# for React, ReactNative, HTML5 and other web and web/mobile development

+* [Fabulous](http://fsprojects.github.io/Fabulous) - F# Functional App Development for Android, iOS and more (Elmish for Xamarin.Forms)

 * [Xamarin](http://docs.xamarin.com/guides/cross-platform/getting_started/introduction_to_mobile_development) - Use F# to develop for iOS, Android, Mac and Windows development

 * [MonoGame](http://www.monogame.net/) is an open implementation of a cross-platform gaming framework originally